| Communications Toolbox | ![]() |

 eyediagram(x,n,period,offset,plotstring,h)

-is the same as the syntax above, except that the eye diagram is in the figure whose handle is h
+is the same as the syntax above, except that the eye diagram is in the figure whose handle is h, rather than a new figure. h must be a handle to a figure that eyediagram previously generated.

 h = eyediagram(...)

-is the handle to the figure that contains the eye diagram.
+is the same as the earlier syntaxes, except that h is the handle to the figure that contains the eye diagram.

 Examples

 See Example: Eye Diagrams for an example.
-For an online demonstration, type playshow scattereyedemo
+For an online demonstration, type playshow scattereyedemo.

 See Also